 This course is a study of the meanings and origins of medical and scientific terminology to include relevant medical and biological abbreviations and symbols.
-This course includes basic vocabulary to facilitate understanding and use of terminology in courses required for pre-professional degrees such as Pre-nursing and for other medically related fields.
+This course includes basic vocabulary to facilitate understanding and use of terminology in courses required for pre-professional degrees such as pre-nursing and for other medically related fields.

-BIO 105 Environmental Studies (5gh)
+BIO 105 Environmental Studies (5qh)

-This is a survey of basic principles of ecology and sources of environmental degradation, with emphasis on the impact of humans on the biosphere and potential solutions to environmental problems.
-Not open to students who have college credit in environmental science, or have completed BIO 141.
+This course is a survey of basic principles of ecology and sources of environmental degradation, with emphasis on the impact of humans on the biosphere and potential solutions to environmental problems.
+Not open to students who have college credit in environmental science, or to those who have completed BIO 141.